Peptide Research FAQ

 Why are peptides labeled for research use only?

 Research peptides are labeled for research use only to clearly define their intended purpose and handling requirements.
-This designation helps ensure responsible use within laboratory and educational settings and avoids confusion with medical, therapeutic, or consumer products.
+This designation helps ensure responsible use within laboratory and educational environments and avoids confusion with medical, therapeutic, or consumer products.

 How are research peptides studied?